Wrongful Death

 The Parents of the Deceased

-If neither a spouse, child, or parent survives the decedent then a claim can be made by the Estate of the decedent.
+If neither a spouse, child, nor parent survives the decedent, then a claim can be made by the Estate of the decedent.
 If a claim is made on behalf of the Estate, any recovery would be distributed according to the will of the decedent, or if no will exists, pursuant to the laws of intestate succession.
 Notice that the law does not allow brothers or sisters to assert a loss for a sibling even though the impact of the death may be just as significant.
+Wrongful death lawyer Kevin Garrison can help you determine who can make the claim in your case.

 What Damages can be Recovered in a Wrongful Death Claim?